usegalaxy-eu/pulsar-network-docs/source/vars_tf.rst

 :Description:
 	Instance flavours names of the available flavours on your OpenStack tenant.
 	``central-manager`` and ``nfs-server`` have minimal requirements, e.g. 4 virtual CPUs and 8 GB of RAM for each of them.
         The ``exec-node`` configures the HTCondor worker nodes.
 Its configuration depends on the availability on your Cloud provider.
-At least 16 vCPUs and 32 GB RAM are recommended.
-	The ``gpu-node`` identifies the size of the GPU nodes.
+        At least 16 vCPUs and 32 GB RAM are recommended, but in the end it depends on the tools/workflows you want to process on your puslar endpoint.
+The ``gpu-node`` is optional and identifies the size of the GPU nodes.

 :Example:
 	::